manishik/RandomMemoryGames/random-game-ui/README.md

 `useMemorizeCountdown` owns the timer for both games.
 Pausing freezes the remaining time and progress bar; resuming continues from the same point.

+## Adaptive answers and progress

+The number game keeps long values inside their available space instead of using horizontal scrolling:

+- the number shown during memorization shrinks only when it reaches the card edge;
+- the typed number follows the same font and shrink-to-fit behavior;
+- one progress dot is shown for every expected digit;
+- dots fill and clear as digits are typed or deleted;
+- long incorrect results put the correct answer above the player's answer and shrink each value to its own row.

+The name answer field also uses responsive text sizing and wraps long names inside the field.

+Displayed challenges and result answers use the shared `preventCopy.js` handler and `.copy-protected` style.
+This prevents normal text selection and copying for both numbers and names without blocking the answer inputs.
+It is a casual-game safeguard, not a security boundary: values delivered to the browser can still be inspected with browser developer tools.

 ## Game phases

 `useGameSession` stores one `phase`.
 The stage component uses it to choose the